Zara’s big January sale is here with £40 dupes of Carrie Bradshaw’s go-to heels

 Its cult items become instant hits: case in point is it’s recent sell-out shiny crop top that sent our social media feeds into a frenzy (don’t worry, we found dupes for it).

 Unlike other brands and retailers, Zara rarely hosts sale events, so when it does, it’s big news.
 Its Black Friday event saw items discounted by up to 40 per cent.
-So, understandably it’s one of the most eagerly anticipated sales when it comes to Boxing Day.
+So it’s understandable that its Boxing Day and January sales are very eagerly anticipated.

 Read more: